 It is recommended to leave it at Idle until you see a brief message of "Min.
-Pump Ok" which means that the ECU has learned the minimal pump pw needed
+Pump Ok" that means that the ECU has learned the minimal pump needed

-Increase the throttle slowly to full throttle setting, verifying that the engine accelerates.
-Leave at full throttle to verify that turbine has reached max RPM, if not; keep it at full throttle until signal the "Max Pump OK" is briefly displayed.
+Increase the throttle slowly, verifying that the engine accelerates.
+Leave at full throttle to verify that turbine has reached max RPM, if not; keep it at full throttle until signal the "Max Pump OK" is briefly displayed